-The Cane Corso is not a good dog to own when you have kids in the family due their unruly and rambunctious nature.
-They've never been knows as great with kids, and they need training from a very early age, and have to be socialized from puppyhood too.
+The Cane Corso is not a good dog to own when you have kids in the family due to their unruly and rambunctious nature.

 12 Wolfdog (Wolf-Dog Hybrid)

-Mostly due to their breeding history, this is one of the most dangerous dog breeds and definitely not a dog for a first time owner.
+This is one of the most dangerous dog breeds and definitely not a dog for a first-time owner due to their breeding history.
 The Wolfdog hybrid will thrive with someone who understands their needs and caters to them.

 13 Rhodesian Ridgeback

-The Rhodesian Ridgeback is a large dog who was built for strength and speed in particular.
-They are very cautious with strangers and will protect their family to no avail.
+The Rhodesian Ridgeback is a large dog that they were built for strength and speed in particular.
+They are very cautious with strangers and will protect their families to no avail.

 15 Czechoslovakian Vlcak

-The Czechoslovakian Vlcak is a courageous and fearless dog, with a high prey drive.
-They are very intelligent and extremely curious animals, who can run miles upon miles without tiring.
+The Czechoslovakian Vlcak is a courageous dog with a high prey drive.
+They are brilliant and inquisitive animals who can run miles upon miles without tiring.

 16 Alaskan Malamute

 Many people don't think of the Boxer as one of the most dangerous dogs.
 However, it's only very partially true.
-Normally, Boxers are a playful and high energy breed with a powerful bite and a very strong jaw.
+Normally, Boxers are a playful and high-energy breed with a powerful bite and a powerful jaw.

 19 Staffordshire Bull Terrier